Airline Finance – Guide to Financing a Commercial FleetNovember 30, 2019

 In addition, Airborne Global Solutions (AGS) pioneered a wet-to-dry concept.
 The lessee starts with an ACMI lease in which AGS or an associated carrier operates freighters for the lessee.
 Then, the lessee transitions to a dry lease and takes over all other functions.

-Advice for Airline Finance
+Helpful Advice for Airline Finance

 Airline finance is more than just paying for aircraft.
 There are several important factors the airlines must juggle, including: